PATRIC3/p3_docs/docroot/cli_tutorial/command_list/p3-get-family-features.rst

 ftype

  The type of family being used.
-The default is \ ``local``\ , indicating PATRIC local protein families.
+The default is \ ``local``\ , indicating BV-BRC local protein families.
 Other options are
  \ ``figfam``\  or \ ``global``\ .